Gathering data for fCite

 As a result, you should obtain a similar panel:

 Let us look at the top right panel.
 You can find more interesting information there.
 You see how many single, first, middle and last author items are in the portfolio.
 This is very powerful information.
-For instance, single author research papers are extremely rare (for details, see (for details see Statistics
+For instance, single author research papers are extremely rare (for details see Statistics

 Moreover, the more senior the author is, the more importance should be placed on quality rather than on quantity.
 Therefore, you may find it useful to analyse scores such as "FLAE per year", "Avg FLAE Article Score" and "Avg Article Impact per Year" (those metrics are very robust and hard to inflate).